 With four campuses, 4,500 faculty members, and more that 45,000 students, the University of Minnesota is one of the nation's largest, most comprehensive public institutions of higher learning.
 It is both a land-grant university with a strong tradition of education and public service, and a major research institution with scholars of national and international reputation.

-The School of Dentistry part of the University's Academic Health Center (AHC)—one of the most comprehensive education and research facilities for health professionals in the nation—students and faculty reap the unique benefits of being part of an exceptionally broad range of professional health education, research and treatment efforts.
+The School of Dentistry is part of the University's Academic Health Center (AHC)—one of the most comprehensive education and research facilities for health professionals in the nation—students and faculty reap the unique benefits of being part of an exceptionally broad range of professional health education, research and treatment efforts.

 Accredited and connected

 Predoctoral dental and undergraduate dental hygiene programs and all Advanced Education programs are accredited by the Commission on Dental Accreditation.

 The School of Dentistry is a member of the American Dental Education Association and for many decades, has prided itself on its relationship with the Minnesota Dental Association (MDA).
 Many dental school faculty members serve on MDA committees and several have held elected offices.